nivbehar29/synthesis/README.md

  2. We can limit the amount of loops we want to execute, which leads to a program that run faster, and still outputs a valid solution.
  3. We can use the advantage of limiting the loop amount, to get different results.

- In addition, its interesting that the synthesizer can give us different results, even if we don't change the unroll limit (Try the above program with unroll limit of 6).
+ In addition, its interesting that the synthesizer can give us different results, even if we don't change the unroll limit (Try to synthesize the above program multiple times with unroll limit of 6).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>